KlowdfurrRad/ExecutionEngine/README.md

 # Dash Trading Project

 This project contains a Dash application for trading analysis.
+This README highlights how to use it and install python libs.

 ## Setup